Frequently Asked Questions - Medical Students

 The interview process for these three programs is slightly different for each.
 You are welcome to apply to any or all of the programs and can interview for any or all of the programs while on your Emergency Medicine Rotation.
 You must apply through ERAS and interview for each program you wish to be considered for.
 Please note that each program has its own NRMP identification number that you must select in ERAS and eventually, in your rank list.

-There will be two days alloted to those that wish to interview while rotating here.
-Students will be made aware of these dates during orienation.
-If you have any questions please email Justin Rade at firstname.lastname@example.org.
+There will be two days allotted to those that wish to interview while rotating here.
+Students will be made aware of these dates during orientation.
+If you have any questions, please email Sonya Martyna-Seaman at firstname.lastname@example.org.

 Emergency Medicine/Critical Care, Toxicology and EM Subinternship are the only electives that accept out-of-state students at this time.